Prachurja/Ticatoe/README.md

 *Note: Must use Java 11 or higher*

 Create an environment variable named `TOKEN`, and set its value as your bot token.
-Use `gradlew build --no-daemon` to build the app.
-A jar file by the name, `app.jar` would get stored in the `app/build/libs` folder.
-You can run the jar using the `java -jar` command.
+Use `gradlew run --no-daemon` to run the app.
+If you want to create an executable jar, use `gradlew build --no-daemon` instead.
+A jar file named `app.jar` gets stored in the `app/build/libs` directory.

+*`--no-daemon` is optional.
+If it isn't applied, a Gradle daemon keeps runs as a background process.*

+---

+## Heroku Hosting
+The `stage` task is configured in the `build.gradle.kts` file for Heroku hosting and a `Profile` is also added.
+To host on Heroku, you must set the `TOKEN` environment variable and start the worker dyno (1 worker needed).